Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

     *   FileRetriever, NetworkStreamRetriever, and CameraRetriever all use OpenCV, which is not in the gradle dependencies.
-If they are not removed you must install OpenCV, set the environment variable OPENCV_LOC to the folder containing the jar, and ensure that when running your code the jar is in the classpath and (lib)opencv_javaXXX.dll/.so/.dylib is in a folder in `java.library.path` (where XXX is replace by the version of OpenCV you've installed -- _e.g._, 453, 410, _etc_).
+If they are not removed you must install OpenCV, set the environment variable OPENCV_LOC to the folder containing the jar, and ensure that when running your code the jar is in the classpath and (lib)opencv_javaXXX.dll/.so/.dylib is in a folder in `java.library.path` (where XXX is replaced by the version of OpenCV you've installed -- _e.g._, 453, 410, _etc_).
 You may see a warning about not having (lib)opencv_javaXXX.dll/.so/.dylib in the correct directory when compiling the objectRecognition jar, but this can be safely ignored since you will be setting the path yourself.
 Instructions for installing OpenCV can be found at the [official site](https://opencv.org/releases/).
-Please see the [Building OpenCV](#building-opencv) for instructions on generating these libraries.
+Please see [Building OpenCV](#building-opencv) for instructions on generating these libraries.
 2. Run `./gradlew objectRecognitionSource:assemble` or `.\gradlew objectRecognitionSource:assemble` depending on the OS.
 3. Navigate to `<repo location>/vantiq-extension-sources/objectRecognitionSource/build/libs` and copy